 - Engaging in conduct that contains the elements of one of the following offenses against another student:

 - Aggravated assault.

-- o Sexual assault.
+- Sexual assault.

-- o Aggravated sexual assault.
+- Aggravated sexual assault.

-- o Murder.
+- Murder.

-- o Capital murder.
+- Capital murder.

-- o Criminal attempt to commit murder or capital murder.
+- Criminal attempt to commit murder or capital murder.

-- o Aggravated robbery.
+- Aggravated robbery.

 - Breach of computer security.
 (See glossary)

 - Engaging in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.